corsfix/docs/src/content/docs/platform/observable.md

 When you run code that fetches data directly within an Observable notebook cell (e.g., using `fetch`), the request originates from a unique domain specific to your user account.

-To allow Corsfix to proxy requests from your notebook, you must add your specific Observable user domain to the **Allowed Origins** list for your application in the [Corsfix dashboard](/docs/dashboard/application/#adding-a-new-application).
+To allow Corsfix to proxy requests from your notebook, you must add your specific Observable user domain to the **Origin Domains** list for your application in the [Corsfix dashboard](/docs/dashboard/application/#adding-a-new-application).

 The format for this origin is:
 `https://<username>.static.observableusercontent.com`